 Put the measured water and sugar into a Kilner jar and dissolve the sugar.
 Then add the water kefir grains.

 Leave The Brew With The Kilner Jar Lid Shut With The Rubber Seal On – The rubber seal on a kilner jar ensures that the kilner jar is not airtight – use these rather than jars where the lid seals the jar.
 If you are anxious about CO2 build-up, you can just remove the rubber seal to ensure there is a big gap for the CO2 to escape your kilner.
 There is a lot of fermentation going on at this stage and carbon dioxide is a by-product which needs to be able to escape.
 Check your kefir regularly (when you remember) and pop the lid open just to be sure there is not too much CO2 building up, then close the lid again.
+This is called “burping.”

 I Leave Mine For Around 48 hrs – you should see some bubbles form and some of the grains might float to the top during this time.

-Leave This Second Ferment Somewhere Warm For Another 24hrs – Again, I shut the lid for this stage of the process (but still using a kilner which allows for CO2 release) and I will pop the lid to release any CO2 when I remember because there is still a great deal of fermenting taking place.
+Leave This Second Ferment Somewhere Warm For Another 24hrs – Again, I shut the lid for this stage of the process (but still using a kilner jar which allows for CO2 release) and I will occasionally pop the lid to release any CO2 when I remember because there is still a great deal of fermenting taking place.
 The result is delicious fruit flavoured kefir.
 And no explosions.

 If the brew is still very sweet when you taste it, that means the variables aren’t quite right – not enough grains or too much sugar or, if you are happy to vary your brew time (I keep this constant), not enough time for the grains to digest all the sugar.
 Personally, I am defeating the aim of supporting the gut health of my family by making this if the result is them consuming a sugary drink.
 For me, the brew is ready when it tastes of the fruit I have put in the second ferment, it is fizzy but it is NOT sweet.
+Be aware though, if you leave it too long in the bottle, the yeasts present can produce alcohol – the levels are generally minimal but it is worth knowing!

-We are all individual – this is the basics of my practice (which is in its infancy) but this wonderful process is totally interactive and involves each of us working out what volume/rate/fermentation time/flavor best suits us and the environment in which we are doing it.
+We are all individual – this is the basics of my practice but this wonderful process is totally interactive and involves each of us working out what volume/rate/fermentation time/flavor best suits us and the environment in which we are doing it.
 That takes a bit of experimenting and it involves trusting our senses of taste and smell and adjusting our process to suit us.
 This has been a really joyful experience for us – especially when I opened a bottle with the kids and the escape of carbon dioxide blew my hair straight up vertically.

 There is so much information online – enjoy falling into the internet black hole that is fermenting websites!!
 You will see that there are so many different ways to ferment kefir – enjoy finding your own.